syncthing/syncthing/users/config.rst

 label
     The label of a folder is a human readable and descriptive local name.
-    Can be different on each device. (optional)
+    Can be different on each device and identical to other folder labels. (optional)

 path
     The path to the directory where the folder is stored on this